Quasi-continuous random variables and processes under the G-expectation framework: Quasi-continuous random variables

 \section{Quasi-continuous random variables}

-In this section, we shall find some sufficient conditions for some Borel measurable functions on $\Omega$ to be quasi-continuous by virtue of a PDE approach.
-We consider the following type of $G$-SDEs (in this paper we always use Einstein's summation convention): for each given $x=(x_{1},\ldots,x_{n})^{T}\in \mathbb{R}^{n}$ and $q\leq i\leq n$,
+In this section, we shall prove some ``irregular'' Borel measurable functions on $\Omega$ are quasi-continuous by virtue of a PDE approach.
+We consider the following $G$-It\^{o} processes (in this paper we always use Einstein's summation convention): for each given $x=(x_{1},\ldots,x_{n})^{\top}\in \mathbb{R}^{n}$ and $1\leq i\leq n$,